Deem02/Install-ROS-noetic-/README.md

 3- This to change Keyboard Layout ( it is better to not change it , let it stay english as default). then click continue:
 ![3](https://github.com/user-attachments/assets/8db68934-500d-430b-8e5d-e7ec987b8a1b)

-4- Keep every things as default and press continue:
+4- It is recommended to keep the default keyboard layout (English).
+Click 'Continue':
 ![4](https://github.com/user-attachments/assets/27229258-2d38-4c5e-9f7f-69664260eb84)

 5- Select 'Erase disk and install Ubuntu' (don't be afraid nothing will Erased) Then click 'inatall Now':